 What Stem Cells Can Do

 When used in situations involving the meniscus the injection of mesenchymal stem cells helps to promote tissue growth and reduce inflammation.
-According to an article in the Journal of Bone and Joint Surgery, patients who have been observed in controlled studies have enjoyed overall improvement in the condition of their knee joint.
+According to an article in the Journal of Bone and Joint Surgery(JBJS), patients who have been observed in controlled studies have enjoyed an overall improvement in the condition of their knee joints.

 During a controlled study of sixty patients between the ages of sixteen and sixty who underwent a partial meniscectomy, the patients were divided into three groups.
 One group received an injection of 50 million human mesenchymal stem cells, another received an injection of 150 million stem cells, and the third, which was the control group, received no injection.
 Improvement was noted in those receiving the injections.

 Mesenchymal stem cells are powerful agents due to the fact that they are multipotent stromal cells of mesodermal origin.
 That means that they are connective tissue cells that can differentiate into a range of cell types.
 These types include articular cartilage and meniscal tissue.
 They act as anti-inflammatories and they do not appear to create adverse immune results.